Peangtarn Plipuech

-She has a career-high singles ranking by the WTA of world No. 175, achieved on 31 July 2017.
-On 7 October 2024, she peaked at No. 95 in doubles.
+She has a career-high singles ranking by the WTA of 175, achieved on 31 July 2017.
+On 7 October 2024, she peaked at No. 95 in WTA doubles ranking.

-Plipuech has won three doubles titles on the WTA Challenger Tour, along with seven singles and 34 doubles titles on the ITF Women's Circuit.
+Plipuech has won three doubles titles on the WTA Challenger Tour, along with seven singles and 38 doubles titles on the ITF Women's Circuit.

 Career

 Her biggest title to date was at the 2013 Lexington Challenger where she and Nicha Lertpitaksinchai claimed the doubles title.

-In 2016 and 2017, she reached the finals in doubles of the WTA tournament in Seoul.
+In 2016 and 2017, she reached the finals in doubles of the WTA Tour tournament in Seoul.

 In 2023, she reached the semifinals at the home tournament in Hua Hin, Thailand as a wildcard with partner compatriot Luksika Kumkhum, after the withdrawal of Anna Kalinskaya and Linda Fruhvirtová.

 At the Korea Open she reached her third final in doubles, six years after her second final at the same tournament, also with Kumkhum, but lost to Marie Bouzková and Bethanie Mattek-Sands.